November 11, 2025

 You'll discover the importance of internal linking throughout this guide, along with practical strategies for determining the right number of links for your pages.
 We'll explore how content length, page purpose, and site structure influence your linking decisions, plus share best practices that maximize your SEO results without overwhelming your visitors or diluting your link value.

 Internal links are hyperlinks that connect one page of your website to another page on the same domain.
-When you add these links, you're creating pathways that passlink equity—commonly called "link juice"—from one page to another.
+When you add these links, you're creating pathways that pass link equity —commonly called "link juice"—from one page to another.
 This distribution of authority signals to search engines which pages on your site hold the most value.

 The internal linking benefits extend beyond just passing authority.
 These connections create a logical site hierarchy that guides both users and search engine bots through your content.
 When you strategically place internal links, you're essentially drawing a map that shows Google which pages relate to each other and how information flows across your site.